Windows Embedded Compact 7

 Process Platform Development Tools

-The integrated ARM based Emulator helps you easily to test your CE image without having a hardware platform.
+The integrated ARM based Emulator helps you easily test your CE image without having a hardware platform.

 Application Development Tools